echeran/smile-of-murugan/webbook/chapter19.md

 the pale whites were visible.
 His beard and the drooping flesh on his cheeks covered his face, so that one could not see where the deep wrinkles on either side of his nose began and where they ended.
+But his nose, broad and pointed, stood out prominently".[^original-better-than-translation]

+[^original-better-than-translation]: "The Staff of Life", The Plough *and the Stars* (1963) 88-89.
+The original is much superior to this translation. *Mahfil* (IV.
+3-4, 1968) 81-99, contains English renderings of two of his short stories, "The Dispute" and "Ages Meet".

-But his nose, broad and pointed, stood out prominently".1 It is hardly possible to imagine two so different authors as Jeyakanthan, the robust fighter, and L. S. Ramamirtham, the shy, reticent Brahmin with the face of Sir Laurence Olivier.
+It is hardly possible to imagine two so different authors as Jeyakanthan, the robust fighter, and L. S. Ramamirtham, the shy, reticent Brahmin with the face of Sir Laurence Olivier.
 And yet